Want New Taxes To Pay For Health Care? Lessons From The Affordable Care Act

 "It is paid for.
 It is fiscally responsible," said President Barack Obama as he signed the ACA into law in 2010.

 But not so much anymore.
 Many of the taxes and other provisions aimed at paying for that expanded health coverage "have been eliminated, delayed or are in jeopardy," says Marc Goldwein of the Committee for a Responsible Federal Budget, a nonpartisan budget watchdog group.
-"All this stuff, it turns out, is very unpopular," he says.
+"All this stuff, it turns out, is very unpopular."

 The first piece of financing to disappear happened before most of the law even took effect.
 In 2011, Congress repealed a requirement that small businesses report to the IRS any payment of more than $600 to a vendor.
 The idea was that if more such payments were reported to taxing authorities, more taxes due on that income would actually get paid.